 Duopa therapy is a form of A medication used together with levodopa to enhance its effects.
-When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa delivered in gel form - called enteral suspension - rather than a pill.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. delivered in gel form - called enteral suspension - rather than a pill.
 It is used to treat the motor symptoms of PD.

 Before you can start Duopa, you need surgery to make a small hole (called a "stoma") in your stomach wall to place a tube in your intestine.
 A pump then delivers Duopa directly to your intestine through this tube.

-Duopa uses the same active ingredients as orally-administered carbidopa/levodopa, but is designed to improve absorption and reduce off-times by delivering the drug directly to the small intestine.
+Duopa uses the same active ingredients as orally-administered carbidopa/levodopa, but is designed to improve absorption and reduce When medication is not working well.
+Symptoms become more noticeable and movement becomes more difficult. by delivering the drug directly to the small intestine.

 Who Is It For?

 Duopa therapy is approved for use in people with advanced Parkinson's disease who respond well to levodopa.
-You might be a good candidate for Duopa therapy if you experience daily motor fluctuations with 3+ hours of "off" time, and you have tried and failed to control motor fluctuations with another class of medication, such as A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists or MAO-B inhibitors.
+You might be a good candidate for Duopa therapy if you experience daily Changes in the ability to move, often related to medication timing; also called “on-off” fluctuations. with 3+ hours of "off" time, and you have tried and failed to control motor fluctuations with another class of medication, such as A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists or MAO-B inhibitors.

 Things to Consider

 Gel carbidopa/levodopa has the same potential side effects as oral carbidopa/levodopa.
-Side effects include, but are not limited to, nausea, orthostatic hypotension, Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s., dry mouth, constipation, confusion and hallucinations.
+Side effects include, but are not limited to, nausea, A drop in blood pressure upon changing position from lying down or sitting to standing; can cause fainting.
+Also called postural hypotension., Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s., dry mouth, constipation, confusion and hallucinations.